rchain/bounties/CONTRIBUTING.md

 [README]: https://github.com/rchain/Members/blob/master/README.md

-[Membership in the RChain Cooperative](#becoming-a-member) is required for later parts of the process, but to create an issue, all you need is a [GitHub account](https://github.com/join) so that you can create or collaborate on work items represented by [rchain/bounties github issues](https://github.com/rchain/bounties/issues/).
+[Membership in the RChain Cooperative](#becoming-a-member) is required for later parts of the process (govern issues, set budgets and rewards, access to documents), but to create an issue, all you need is a [GitHub account](https://github.com/join) so that you can create or collaborate on work items represented by [rchain/bounties github issues](https://github.com/rchain/bounties/issues/).